queryluke/masseffect-5e/static/data/rules/08-10-creating-vehicles.md

 ### Weapons

 Decide what weapons are equipped on the vehicle.
 For transports, damage rolls are multiplied by 10 and by 100 for starships.
-Its also ok for the vehicle to have no weapons.
+It's also ok for the vehicle to have no weapons.

 ### CR